akashw-22/Genskill_Project-Anonymous_Voting_Sytsem/README.md

 * flask initdb : (This has to be run only once to setup the database)
 * flask run : to run the application

+The site is now live at https://anonymousvoting.herokuapp.com/.
+(Although the site is deployed in another repo :|. link:https://github.com/akashw-22/test)